Fine Art BA (Hons)

-- You will study at: Moray School of Art (UHI Moray); UHI Orkney; UHI Shetland; or Taigh Chearsabhagh (UHI Outer Hebrides), in North Uist in the Western Isles
+- You will study at: Moray School of Art (UHI Moray); UHI Orkney; UHI Shetland; or Taigh Chearsabhagh (UHI North, West and Hebrides), in North Uist in the Western Isles

 - Each site has its own distinctive appeal.
 Moray School of Art was the first art school in the north of Scotland, situated in the distinctive and varied natural and cultural landscape of Moray.
 Orkney, Shetland and North Uist are island sites, each with their own unique landscape and rich natural and cultural heritage.

 - Your experience will be enriched with frequent cultural and environmental trips